Admirals Review 2023

 Admirals has a great beginners course titled Forex 101 that consists of nine in-depth lessons that acquaint new traders with the Forex markets’ dynamics.
 Traders have to sign up for a free demo account to gain access to lessons 4-9; the first three lessons are freely available.

 The broker also hosts free weekly educational webinars that build on the course content.
 The course also focuses on risk management as a key pillar of trading, which is commendable.

-You can reach the Admiral Markets customer service team via email and live chat.
+You can reach the Admirals customer service team via email and live chat.
 Our live chat query reached the customer support team within 2 minutes, which was quite impressive.